Josh-J-A-Carter/Veracity-with-Event-Calculus/README.md

 14. The entire narrative is constructed, and translated into JSON before being sent as a response to the client.
 15. The response is received and processed by JavaScript to update the DOM.
 16. The graph display is updated as needed.

+## Known Issues
+There are a couple of small issues that I am aware of, and intend on addressing when I have time:
+- Sending too many requests in a short space of time blocks the server.
+Fixing this should (hopefully) just involve moving execution of requests into separate threads for each request.
+- When displaying proofs in the web app, disjunctions' evidence is not tagged.

 ## Acknowledgements
 - Thanks to David Eyers and Stephen Cranefield for supervising this project!